 Beat the sugar and shortening to a cream.
 Add flour, baking powder, and milk alternately.
 Beat eggs whites until stiff and fold into mixture.

-The dainty bride's cake carries with it an illustrious background.
+The dainty heart-shaped bride's cake carries with it an illustrious background.
 Its creator Mrs. Betty Lyles Wilson was a noted domestic chef, the Martha Stewart of her day.

 Though unrelated to the Woodrow Wilson family, she adapted a favorite white cake recipe to bake a small heart-shaped bride's cake decorated in pink and white frosting for the White House wedding of President Woodrow Wilson's daughter.